What to say to someone who self harms

 • Have courage

-You may think you know what the next step is, but it is important not to come up with solutions without asking the person what they would like to do.
-Ask them if they would like immediate help or support and if so, suggest getting in contact with a charity like Pieta.
-They offer support for people who self-harm.
-If they do not want to take any immediate action, ask what they would like to happen next and how you can be of help to them.
-You cannot force a person to get help, but you can still encourage and support them to do so.
-This article on supports available for self-harm can help.
+You may think you know what the next step is, but it is important not to offer solutions without asking the person what they would like to do.
+Ask them if they would like immediate help or professional support, and if so, suggest getting in contact with their local GP or a support service.

 Follow up on the conversation

-What can I do if I regret how I reacted when I learned about someone’s self-harm?
+What can I do if I regret how I reacted?

-If someone in your life opened up to you about their self-harm and, after reading this article, and you wish you had responded differently to them, that’s okay.
-Even if your initial response was unhelpful, you have also taken a positive step towards supporting your loved one by seeking more information on the topic.
+If someone in your life opened up to you about their self-harm and you now regret your initial reaction, give yourself permission to forgive yourself.
+Even if your initial response was unhelpful, you are taking a positive step towards supporting your loved one by seeking more information on the topic.

 Caring for yourself when supporting someone with self-harm

-Providing support to someone else can be draining.
-It is important to mind yourself and be aware of your own mental wellbeing.
-Talking to someone about how you are feeling can help.
-You should be realistic about what support you can offer and try not to take on more than you have the capacity to take on.
-Do what you can to help, and reach out to others who can support your friend such as family members, mental health professionals, teachers or other trusted friends.
+Providing support to someone who is in distress can be draining.
+It’s important to mind your own mental wellbeing throughout the process.
+Talking to someone about how you feel can be helpful.
+When you know what support you can offer and understand your limits, you are more likely to avoid doing more than you are able.
+Do what you can to help, but where appropriate, it can be a good idea to reach out to others who can provide additional support, such as close friends, family members, mental health professionals, or trusted teachers.

 For more information on supporting a friend, read our articles on helping a friend with depression and tips for being a good listener.